If you’ve noticed that your teeth look a little longer or your gums seem to be pulling back from your teeth, you have receding gums.

 In a healthy mouth, the gums are pink and the gum line is consistent around all the teeth.
-If gum recession develops, the gums often look inflamed and the gum line looks lower around some teeth than around others.
+If gum recession develops, the gums often look inflamed.
+The gum line also looks lower around some teeth than around others.
 Gum tissue wears away, leaving more of a tooth exposed.

 Gum recession can happen slowly, so it’s important to take a good look at your gums and teeth every day.
 If you notice receding gums and you haven’t been to the dentist in a while, make an appointment soon.